cloudscribe/cloudscribe/notes/Security.md

 Step 3) Send a Token Over a Side-Channel

 After step 2, lock out the user's account immediately.
 Then SMS or utilize some other multi-factor token challenge with a randomly-generated code having 8 or more characters.
-This introduces an “out-of-band” communication channel and adds defense-in-depth as it is another barrier for a hacker to overcome.
+This introduces an ï¿½out-of-bandï¿½ communication channel and adds defense-in-depth as it is another barrier for a hacker to overcome.
 If the bad guy has somehow managed to successfully get past steps 1 and 2, he is unlikely to have compromised the side-channel.
 It is also a good idea to have the random code which your system generates to only have a limited validity period, say no more than 20 minutes or so.
 That way if the user doesn't get around to checking their email and their email account is later compromised, the random token used to reset the password would no longer be valid if the user never reset their password and the "reset password" token was discovered by an attacker.
 Of course, by all means, once a user's password has been reset, the randomly-generated token should no longer be valid.

 Step 4) Allow user to change password in the existing session